ev2900/OpenSearch_Neural_Search/README.md

 7. Load sample data

 The sample data for this example is the opensource Amazon product question answer data set.
-Copy and past the content of the [load_sample_data.json](https://github.com/ev2900/OpenSearch_Neural_Search/blob/main/load_sample_data.json) to the dev tools console of the OpenSearch dashboard.
+Copy and paste the content of the [load_sample_data.json](https://github.com/ev2900/OpenSearch_Neural_Search/blob/main/load_sample_data.json) to the dev tools console of the OpenSearch dashboard.
 Run the API call.

-This will create an index *nlp_pqa* with a field *question*.
-We will convert the text in the question field into vector representations - using the BERT model we loaded - in the next steps
+This will load the index *nlp_pqa* with a field *question* and the *question_vector* field will automatically be created via. the pipeline we created in previous steps.

 <img width="1000" alt="cat_indicies_1" src="https://github.com/ev2900/OpenSearch_Neural_Search/blob/main/bulk_load.png">